Common Sense Ethics

 Picture

 In my experience, many people do not have a well thought out position regarding interpersonal violence and self defense.
 The prevalent attitude seems to vary between two extremes; a naive type of pacifism on one hand, or a let's get em’ type of aggression on the other.
 Both positions are unreasonable in different ways.
-This post provides a deeper examination of the ethics of violence and self defense.
-When properly understood, non-aggression and forceful self-defense are not morally incompatible.

-the most pragmatic and ethical position is one of conscious non-initiation of violence, which at the same time does not preclude forceful self-defense if necessary.
+This makes sense, of course, because the need for self defense will persist until everyone in the world non-aggressive.
+Therefore, the most pragmatic and ethical position is one of conscious non-initiation of violence, which at the same time does not preclude forceful self-defense if necessary.

 Read More